AdobeDocs/experience-platform.en/help/dashboards/user-defined-dashboards.md

 #### Filter out historical data {#filter-historical-data}

 To filter out historical data from your widget's data insights, add the `date_key` attribute as a filter and select **[!UICONTROL Recent date]** followed by **[!UICONTROL Apply]**.
-This ensures that the data used to derive insights is taken from the most recent system snapshot.
+This filter ensures that the data used to derive insights is taken from the most recent system snapshot.

 ![The [!UICONTROL Filter: date_key] dialog with [!UICONTROL Recent date] and [!UICONTROL Apply] highlighted.](./images/user-defined-dashboards/recent-date.png)

-Alternatively, you can create a custom period over which to filter your data.
+Alternatively, you can create a custom period to filter your data by.
 Select **[!UICONTROL Select dates]** to extend the dialog with a list of available dates.
 Use the **[!UICONTROL Select all]** checkbox to enable or disable all available options, or select the checkbox for each day individually.
-Finally select **[!UICONTROL Apply]** to confirm your choices.
+Finally, select **[!UICONTROL Apply]** to confirm your choices.

 >[!NOTE]
 >
->If the `date_key` attribute is already added as a filter, select the ellipsis followed by **[!UICONTROL Edit]** from the dropdown options.
+>If the `date_key` attribute has already been added as a filter, select the ellipsis followed by **[!UICONTROL Edit]** from the dropdown options.

 ![The [!UICONTROL Filter: date_key] dialog with individual day checkboxes both checked and unchecked.](./images/user-defined-dashboards/select-dates.png)